jina-ai/jina/docs/get-started/migrate.md

 ## Simple changes at a glance

-Many of the changes introduced in Jina 3 are easy to incorporate from a Jina 2 codebase.
+Many of the changes introduced in Jina 3 are easily adapted to a Jina 2 codebase.
 The modifications in the following table should, in most cases, be safe to perform without further thought or effort.